-- A. You can contribute to your IRA until the due date for filing your federal income tax return for the year (generally April 15). - Q. Can I deduct my Roth IRA contributions? - A. No. Roth IRA contributions are not deductible.
+A. You can contribute to your Roth or Traditional IRA until the due date for filing your federal income tax return for the year (generally April 15).

 Q. Can I contribute to both a Traditional IRA and a Roth IRA?